 Throughout the year, Denbury employees organize collections of items for people in need, such as new clothing, books, toys and school supplies.
 Collection areas are located throughout our headquarters in Plano, Texas, and delivered to the charities.
-Charitable organizations include The North Texas Food Bank, Assistance Center of Collin County Tools for School, Toys for Tots, Senior Citizen's Drive benefiting Heritage Manor in Plano, Vogel Alcove Diaper Drive, among many others.
+Charitable organizations include The North Texas Food Bank, Assistance Center of Collin County Tools for School, Toys for Tots, Anna ISD (in honor of a fellow employee who recently passed away), among many others.
 Our field offices also have collection drives throughout the year for local charitable organizations.